-L “My defense is to prove the opposite, that I am worthy.”
+L “My defense is to prove the opposite, that I can take of myself.”

-KBW “You stand with your feet fairly wide apart in an effort to ground and make up for the support you did not receive.
-The problem is that by standing with your legs and feet far apart your life energy is free to dissipate, so that it is no longer yours.”
+KBW “By standing with your feet wide apart, you’re making an effort to ground and receive support from Mother Earth.
+But by spacing your legs and feet far apart, your energy dissipates and spreads out into the environment, so that it no longer serves you.”

-KBW “The scoliosis in your spine shows that when you came into this world you brought with you a powerful soul or personality.
-You were more powerful than your family could handle, and in order to live in your family you had to squash this power.
-When the child squashes this power it distorts the spine and leads to scoliosis.”
+KBW “The scoliosis in your spine shows that you came into this world you with a powerful personality.
+Your family couldn’t handle your power, so you had to squash it.
+Squashed the power twisted your spine, leading to scoliosis.”

-KBW “You must be a very strong person, for even with this kind of wounding, you seem to function well.
-You did not end up in a mental hospital.”
+KBW “You are a very strong person, for even with this wound, you seem to function well.

-KBW “I suggest to you work on your anger (when the young child or infant receives hate, she mirrors it back to the world in the form of suppressed anger or hate.)
-Once you release the anger, you are free to develop your femininity and your soft side.
-Your body has not yet filled in the feminine softness.
-Your legs are positioned apart in a masculine stance, and by keeping them so far apart you lose your grounding and your sexual energy.”
+KBW “I suggest you work on your anger (when the young child or infant receives hate, she mirrors it back to the world in the form of suppressed anger or hate.)
+Once you release it, you will be free to develop your femininity, your soft side.
+Although your body has not filled with feminine softness, you are moving in that direction, learning how to receive.

 L “I exist and I fight back.
 I am a life coach and I am active in politics.”